spiral/docs/docs/en/component/distribution.md

 Once you've configured your component, you can start using it.

-In the case that you are using the Spiral Framework, then manager is already configured.
+If you are using the Spiral Framework, the manager is already configured.
 You can get it from [the container](/framework/container.md) or via [dependency injection](/framework/container.md#dependency-injection).

 ```php